 How To Get Help For Domestic Violence

 Safety is a primary concern.
-If you feel unsafe in anyway, call 9-1-1 immediately.
+If you’re ever in any danger, call 9-1-1 immediately.
 If there isn’t any immediate danger, consider the following options:

 If you’re a victim of domestic violence, know that you’re not alone.
 People are trained and motivated to help you, so reach out now.